hakuhodo-technologies/scope-rl/docs/documentation/sharpe_ratio.rst

     <div class="white-space-20px"></div>

-The above figure (Result 1-1.) presents a comparison between the benchmark results under SharpeRatio@k and those under conventional metrics in Acrobot.
+The top figure (Result 2-1) contrasts the benchmark results obtained using SharpeRatio@k with those derived from conventional metrics in the MountainCar task.
-The next figure (Result 1-2.) reports some reference statistics about the top- :math:`k` policy portfolios formed by each estimator, where " :math:`k`-th best policy's performance" shows the performance of the policy ranked :math:`k`-th among the candidates by each estimator.
+The bottom figure (Result 2-2) details reference statistics for the top-:math:`k` policy portfolios created by each estimator.

-First, Result 1-1. shows that both conventional metrics and SharpeRatio@k acknowledge the advantage of MDR, which is ranked the best in SharpeRatio@k ( :math:`4 \leq k \leq 8`) and the second-best according to conventional metrics.
-In contrast, there exists a substantial difference in the evaluation of MIS and DM between SharpeRatio@k and the other metrics.
-This discrepancy arises because, as shown in " :math:`k`-th best policy's performance" of Result 1-2, MIS overestimates one of the worst policies, even though it ranks the other policies in a nearly perfect order (which parallels that of estimator Y in the toy example 2).
-Thus, conventional metrics evaluate MIS as the most "accurate" estimator, neglecting the evident risk of implementing a detrimental policy.
-On the other hand, SharpeRatio@k successfully detects this risky conduct of MIS by taking "std" (risk metric) into account, gives more preference to MDR and DM for :math:`k \ge 4`, as they perform safer than MIS.

-It is worth noticing that SharpeRatio@k evaluates DM as the best estimator when :math:`k \geq 6`, whereas it is among the worst estimators under conventional metrics.
-This contrast can be attributed to DM's weakness in accurately ranking the top candidate policies.
-As we can see in " :math:`k`-th best policy's performance" of Result 1-2, DM is also able to avoid selecting the worse policy until the very last ( :math:`k=10`) in this environment.
-SharpeRatio@k captures this particular characteristic of DM and precisely evaluates its risk-return tradeoffs with varying online evaluation budgets ( :math:`k`), while existing accuracy metrics fail to do so.
+Notably, the ":math:`k`-th best policy's performance" indicates how well the policy, ranked :math:`k`-th by each estimator, performs.

+These results highlight that the preferred OPE estimator varies significantly based on the evaluation metrics used.
+For instance, MSE and Regret favor MIS as the best estimator, while Rankcorr and SharpeRatio@7 select DM, and SharpeRatio@4 opts for PDIS.
+Upon examining these three estimators through the reference statistics in the bottom figure (Result 2-2), it becomes evident that conventional metrics tend to overlook the risk associated with OPE estimators including suboptimal policies in their portfolio.
+Specifically, nMSE and nRegret fail to recognize the danger of MIS implementing an almost worst-case estimator for :math:`k \leq 4`.
+Additionally, RankCorr does not acknowledge the risk involved with PDIS implementing a nearly worst-case estimator for :math:`k \leq 6`, and it inappropriately ranks PDIS higher than MDR, which avoids deploying a suboptimal policy until the last deployment (:math:`k=9, 10`).

+In contrast, SharpeRatio@k effectively discerns the varied characteristics of policy portfolios and adeptly identifies a safe and efficient estimator that is adaptable to the specific budget (:math:`k`) or problem instance (:math:`J(\pi_b)`).

-Overall, the benchmark results suggest that SharpeRatio@k provides a more practically meaningful comparison of OPE estimators than conventional accuracy metrics.
+Overall, the benchmark findings suggest that SharpeRatio@k offers a more pragmatically meaningful comparison of OPE estimators than existing accuracy metrics.

 .. raw:: html

     <div class="white-space-20px"></div>

-**Result 2: Comprehensive results and suggested future works**
+**Result 3: Comprehensive results and suggested future works**

 .. card::
     :img-top: ../_static/images/benchmark_sharpe_ratio_4.png